miklevin/MikeLev.in/_posts/2024-12-19-rebooting-site.md

 being born.
 I am all over that bandwagon and already have a generalized web framework system based on it with integrated local LLM (much more on that soon).

+Here's another image out of my Search Console, showing how I contracted the site down to just a homepage and grew it back out with the blog.
+There is some notion of the era of the long-tail (that I helped advocate when my HitTail Web 2.0 site was a thing) is dead.
+The idea is that companies with an identified brand are white-listed and nobody else has a chance.
+Well, this is a classic writing strategy, but a genuine one where I'm not pandering to search nor trying to make any money off of it.
+I am just being my genuine self trying to capture something very rare these days, non-AI-generated process.
+While it's true that I do speak with AIs in the course of writing these articles, I'm actually framing it as the conversations they are.

 ![Scalpel Like Precision](/images/scalpel-like-precision.png)

+You can see the scalpel-like precision I'm using here, something that's often a part of my SEO experiments.
+It's hard to carry things out as actual scientific tests with controls and statistically significant samples.
+However, there are diagnostic procedures that are along the same lines that give you practically the same knowledge (and by extension, abilities) to work with.
+Here, it is that if I have 85 articles published, there should be 86 pages indexed by Google (blog pages plus homepage).
+The numbers are a wee bit different now as I'm allowing some "leaf" pages that are not purely blog pages to exist.
+But nonetheless, this is the setup for some rather glorious demonstrations and assuring myself that I still got it.
+My numbers may not be big, but my cause/effect control is undeniable.